 Get to know us

 The GIST is a women-founded and operated sports media brand that’s leveling the playing field in sports.
 Whether it’s a newsletter, podcast or social post, we’re all about providing a fresh and fun perspective on sports.

 Launched across North America in 2019 by three college friends — Jacie deHoop, Ellen Hyslop and Roslyn McLarty — The GIST is all about changing the game in the male-dominated sports industry where less than 14% of journalists are women and less than 4% of coverage is on female athletes.

-Three years later, our all-women, 20-person team works day in and day out to change those stats, providing equal coverage on men’s and women’s sports.
+Three years later, our team of 25+ women and non-binary folks works day in and day out to change those stats, providing equal coverage on men’s and women’s sports.

 What we do

 Think of us as your witty, sports-obsessed best friend.
 We’re a multimedia destination that's made by and for sports fans who don’t fit (or maybe don’t want to fit) the traditional avid sports fan mold.

 We entertain and inform our 700k+ audience with our free, 4x-weekly sports news newsletter, 3x-weekly women's sports biz newsletter, our highly popular podcast The GIST of It and our daily social media posts.
 And, if you catch us at the right time, you can also snag some coveted GIST merch.